MicrosoftDocs/dataexplorer-docs/kusto/management/retention-policy.md

 The retention policy can be configured for a specific table or materialized view, or for an entire database.
 The policy then applies to all tables in the database that don't override it.
 When the policy is configured both at the database and table level, the retention policy in the table takes precedence over the database policy.

-Setting up a retention policy is important for clusters that are continuously ingesting data, which will limit costs.
+Setting up a retention policy is important when continuously ingesting data, which will limit costs.

 Data that is "outside" the retention policy is eligible for removal.
 There's no specific guarantee when removal occurs.
 Data may "linger" even if the retention policy is triggered.